rust-lang/keyword-generics-initiative/explainer/effect-generic-trait-declarations.md

 function.
 The right lifetime GATs can be emitted by the compiler during lowering, and should therefor always be accurate.

-## Effect modes
+## Effect logic

-This RFC reasons about effects as being in one of four states:
+This RFC reasons about effects as being in one of four logical states:

 - __Always:__ This is when an effect is always present.
 For example: if a function implements some kind of concurrency operations, it may always want to